-Counselling involves talking with a counsellor with expertise in working with people with substance misuse, who is skilled in techniques that can help you to understand your drinking and support you in addressing the difficulties you may be facing.
+Counselling involves talking with a counsellor with expertise in working with people with substance misuse, who can help you to understand your drinking and support you in addressing the difficulties you may be facing.

-The counsellor will help you to examine how you use alcohol and how this relates to your personality, your ways of thinking and your emotional experience.
+The counsellor will help you to look at how you use alcohol and how this relates to:

 Counselling can help you to explore how you feel about your circumstances and why you feel this way, including looking back on your life and earlier life experiences to see how the current issue developed.

 Counselling is a structured way of talking about:

 - What has been happening

 - How you feel about it

 Seeing a counsellor can be a great source of help and support.
 You may also benefit from combining counselling with other treatments, like an alcohol treatment programme or support group.

 There are many different types of counselling, for example, person-centred theory, behaviourist approaches, humanistic approaches, psychodynamic approaches and cognitive behavioural approaches.